freignat91/agrid/README.md

 `agrid file store [source] [target] <--thread> <--key> <--user>`
 - [source]: the full pathname of the local file to store
 - [target]: the full pathname of the file in the cluster
-- <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node.
+- <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node and handle a part of the file (all the block n if n%nbThread==threadNumber)
 - <--key>: optionally: AES key to encrypt the file
 - <--user userName:token>: to store on the usee file space, token is given at token creation
+- <--meta key1=value1,key2=value2, ...>

 by default, the file is stored 3 times (config NB_DUPLICATE parameter default value)